 Overheating Is A Killer

 As mentioned, heat is the enemy of valves.
-Whether it’s lean jetting, or idling too long, you need to be aware of how hot your 4 stroke is getting.
+Whether it’s lean jetting, or idling too long, you need to know how hot your 4 stroke is getting – steaming and a loss of coolant is a sure sign that it’s getting too hot!

 Overheating is actually a fairly common problem, but if you let it happen on a regular basis, the engine is going to take a toll.
 Learn more about overheating here and how to prevent it.